shelbyspees/speesblog/_posts/2015-04-14-douglas-crockford.md

 >
 >I mentioned I wanted to have the hiring requirement that they had to have read Knuth and I couldn't do that because I couldn't find enough people who had.
 The other thing I wanted was that they be really literate in whatever language they write to other humans. <mark>I want people who can write, because we spend a lot of time writing to each other</mark>.
 We're writing email or documentation.
 We're writing plans.
 We're writing specifications.
 I want to know that the people on my team are capable of doing that, and that turns out to be a really difficult skill.
 So I would actually rather see people start as English majors than as math majors to get into programming.

+Why is literacy important?
+Reading is learning.
+Writing is teaching, as I pointed out above.
+Any project you work on will involve other humans.
+Unfortunately we haven't perfected telepathy quite yet, which means you're going to have to open your mouth and talk at some point or at least type out a few words.
+The more effective you get at this important job requirement the more smoothly your projects will go.

 <h2 class="anchor" id="hiring">On Hiring</h2>